bilan-elaine-gao/elaine-gao.github.io/_pages/about.md

 I am a research assistant in Intelligent Information Processing Lab[(IIPL)](https://sites.google.com/view/iiplcau/home) under supervison of Professor [YoungBin Kim](https://scholar.google.com/citations?user=If6P518AAAAJ&hl=ko) at Chung-Ang University.
-Currently, I am looking for PhD supervisor in Causality for the year 2024 or 2025.
+Currently, I am looking for PhD opportunity in causality, causal inference, reasoning for the year 2025.

 Research Interests
 ======
 My passion for research has always revolved around representation learning.
 In pursuit of a more human-like feature learning model, I aspire to dive deeper into understanding and harnessing causal relationships to create more robust and insightful deep learning model.
 Under this mission, my current research interests are as follows:

-- Learning to learn causal relation: How to learn causal relations among various data under distribution shifts?
+- Learning better representation through causal relation: How to learn causal relations among various data under distribution shifts?
 How to maintain performance when ood method apply to an IID setting from a causal representation perspective?
-- Model/Task-Agnostic causal representation learning: How to design a generic learning algorthim for robust causal representation learning?
+- Model/Task-Agnostic causal learning algorithm: How to design a generic learning algorthim for robust causal representation learning?
-- Continual causal representation learning: How to continuously learn causal relations?

 News